LangProc/langproc-2017-lab/3-codegen/readme.md

 - Variable: `variable`

-  A variable matches the regeg `[a-z][a-z0-9]*.
+  A variable matches the regex `[a-z][a-z0-9]*.
 It returns the value of the variable, which must already have been given a value elsewhere in the program.
+All variables appear at global scope, so a variable `x` will always refer to the same variable, no matter where it appears.

 - Input: `Input`